Uploading

 Every service DistroKid delivers to has specific guidelines for how releases are formatted, and what kind of content they'll accept.

 If you were notified that your upload to DistroKid was rejected, you'll likely need to delete and re-upload your release in order to fix what was flagged during the review process.
 Details on the rejection will be included in the email you received.
+If you think your release was rejected in error, just reply to that email for more information.

 Note that deletion and re-upload is not necessary if services require verification for your upload, or if your artwork was rejected.
 If this is the case for your upload, you can take action to get your release delivered without having to delete and re-upload it.